 - Dinner Reservation Celele – 7:15 pm or later

-Get To Know The Walled City Of Cartagena
+Get To Know The Historic Walled City Of Cartagena

-Start your trip with a walking tour of the walled city of Cartagena.
+Start your trip with a walking tour of Cartagena.
 I would suggest booking a walking tour experience with Anita.
 She is a local and an amazing tour guide.

 You can book through Airbnb experiences.
 Just click the link here to find out more information.

-We did this walking tour with our kids and it was great.
-Anita provides so much history and details in her story telling.
+We did this walking tour with our kids, and it was really great.
+Anita provides so much history and details in her storytelling.

 You start the tour in Parque Centenario and search for animals.
 This gets the kids instantly interested.
 We saw lizards and a sloth.
 You can also see monkeys if you are lucky!